ome/ngff/rfc/3/index.md

 > Each "datasets" dictionary MUST have the same number of dimensions and MUST
 > NOT have more than 5 dimensions.

-These restrictions are actively preventing users from converting existing datasets to NGFF.
+These restrictions prevent users from converting existing datasets to NGFF.
 For example, Zeiss .czi datasets [may contain][czi format dimensions] dimensions such as H, I, and V to store different phases, illumination directions, or views respectively.
 To say nothing of synthetic data